-Lieselot De Wilde graduated magna cum laude at the Lemmens Institute, tutored by Dina Grossberger and Katelijne Van Laethem.
+Lieselot graduated magna cum laude at the Lemmens Institute, tutored by Dina Grossberger and Katelijne Van Laethem.
 Later on she studied with Jard Van Nes.
-Her vocal versatility, generous stage presence and artistic personality make her a remarkable performer of the contemporary, early music and chamber music repertoire.
-She participated in the Academy of Pierre Boulez during the Lucern Festival in 2014 where she sang the first solo part in Luciano Berioʼs Coro under the direction of Sir Simon Rattle.
-She obtained a first prize during the Concours Axion Classic of Belfius Bank in 2003 as well, attended master classes with Alain Buet, Greta De Reyghere, Axel Everaert and Udo Reinemann and was introduced in early music practice by Erik Van Nevel, Dirk Snellings, Jill Feldman and Stratton Bull.
+In 2014 she participated in the Academy of Pierre Boulez during the Lucern Festival where she sang the first solo part in Luciano Berioʼs Coro under the baton of Sir Simon Rattle.
+She obtained a first prize during the Concours Axion Classic of Belfius Bank as well, attended master classes with Alain Buet, Greta De Reyghere, Axel Everaert and Udo Reinemann and was introduced in early music practice by Erik Van Nevel, Dirk Snellings, Jill Feldman and Stratton Bull.